SMI/SmiServices/src/applications/Applications.IsIdentifiableReviewer/README.md

 ### Managing the rulebase

 Over time the number of rules in [IsIdentifiable] and the reviewer will increase.
-It can be beneficial to move ignore rules upstream from the reviwer to the [IsIdentifiable] rulebase especially for commonly encountered reports.
+It can be beneficial to move ignore rules upstream from the reviewer to the [IsIdentifiable] rulebase especially for commonly encountered reports.
 This will reduce the number of false positives and the size of report files.

 The 'Rules Manager' tab provides visualisation and control over the rules used by the [IsIdentifiable] tool ('Analyser Rules') and the Reviewer ('Reviewer Rules').
 You should periodically review the rules base to ensure there are no mistakes and to identify candidates for pushing upstream into the analyser.